 Worldwide, coal is primarily burned in power stations to produce electricity.
 The UK stopped burning coal to produce electricity in October 2024.
-The UK continues to use coal in the production of:
+The UK continues to use coal in industry.
+See the drop down industries and products below to find out more about each.

 Some rural areas in the UK also rely on coal for household heating but this is reducing.